Unf*ck Yourself Book Summary, You are What You Do

 Everyone has their problems, and life isn’t always perfect.
 It never will be.

-• Gary claims that we all have problems, it may vary in size shape, and length and often one problem affect other areas in life as well for example, financial problems.
-It can cause tension at home, we get irritated at little things like traffic.
+• Gary claims that we all have problems, which may vary in size, shape, and length, and often one problem affects other areas in life, such as financial issues.
+It can cause tension at home; we get irritated at little things like traffic.

-• That little mess can influence all areas of your life as long as your emotions surrounding that one area become the lens through which you see everything.
+• That little mess can influence all areas of your life as long as your emotions surrounding that one place become the lens through which you see everything.

-• Your boat hasn’t and won’t sink so easily.
-There may be some waves, you might go through some storms, and you’ll probably end up seasick from time to time, but your journey across that ocean we call life will continue.
+• Your boat hasn’t and won’t sink so quickly.
+There may be some waves, you might go through some storms, and you’ll probably end up seasick occasionally, but your journey across that ocean we call life will continue.

 If all our misfortunes were laid in one common heap whence everyone must take an equal portion, most people would be content to take their own and depart.